FeanorTheElf/fheanor/examples/bgv_basics/Readme.md

 # assert!(BigIntRing::RING.is_one(&signed_gcd(BigIntRing::RING.clone_el(C_initial.base_ring().modulus()), int_cast(plaintext_modulus, BigIntRing::RING, StaticRing::<i64>::RING), BigIntRing::RING)));
 let mut rng = StdRng::from_seed([1; 32]);
 let sk = ChosenBGVParamType::gen_sk(&C_initial, &mut rng, None);
-let rk = ChosenBGVParamType::gen_rk(&P, &C_initial, &mut rng, &sk, &KeySwitchKeyParams::default(3, 0, C_initial.base_ring().len()));
+let rk = ChosenBGVParamType::gen_rk(&P, &C_initial, &mut rng, &sk, &RNSGadgetVectorDigitIndices::select_digits(3, C_initial.base_ring().len()));
 ```
 To generate the keys (as well as for encryption), we require a source of randomness.
 Fheanor is internally completely deterministic, hence it takes this source as parameter - in form of a [`rand::CryptoRng`].

-Furthermore, there are two parameters that influence performance and noise growth of key-switching:
+Furthermore, for the so-called "relinearization key" `rk`, which is required for multiplications, we have to choose a decomposition of all RNS factors into "digits".
- - the number of "digits" used for the gadget decomposition.
-A high number will cause low noise growth, but larger key-switching keys and slower key-switching.
+A large number of small digits will cause low noise growth, but larger key-switching keys and slower key-switching.
- - the number of RNS factors that constitute the "special modulus".
-This should be at most the size of the largest involved digit.
-In the simplest case, this is zero (no "hybrid key switching" is used), which means that the "special ciphertext ring" is equal to the normal ciphertext ring.
-However, this will negatively affect noise growth of key-switching after the first key-switch.
+The function [`fheanor::gadget_product::digits::RNSGadgetVectorDigitIndices::select_digits()`] will equally distribute all RNS factors across the given number of digits which is usually a reasonable choice.
+Here, we choose 3 digits, which might be too low for complex scenarios, but is sufficient for this example

 ## Encryption and Decryption